 Warm Milk and Other Dairy Foods

-- Chamomile Tea: Chamomile and the warmth of tea may both help induce sleep.
+Chamomile and the warmth of tea may both help induce sleep.

-If you find you are hungry at bedtime, or waking up hungry, a light snack may help.
+If you find you are hungry at bedtime or waking up hungry, a light snack may help.
 Best foods for sleep are a combination of those containing tryptophan (dairy foods, poultry) and complex carbohydrates (bread, crackers, etc).
-If warm milk and toast are not your preferences, try cereal and milk (especially oatmeal), yogurt and toast, low-fat cheese and crackers.
+If warm milk and toast are not your preferences, try cereal and milk (especially oatmeal), yogurt and toast, or low-fat cheese and crackers.

-Regular Eating, Exercise and Sleep Habits
+Regular Eating, Exercise, and Sleep Habits